jemc/slides-pony/source.md

 %% `val` is an immutable reference - it is read-only, *and* it is guaranteed that *no other references exist* that can write to the same object - it's only readable to *you*, and it's only readable to everyone else - thus, it is guaranteed to never change.
 This makes it sendable, as it is safe to share concurrently.

-%% `box` is a read-only reference - however, it is not immutable because there *may* be *other references* that can write to the object -  so even though *you* can't change the object with this reference, it's possible it could be changed using another reference somewhere else - or it could just so happen that it's *actually* immutable globally, but you just have a `box`, and you don't have any way of knowing what's happening anywhere else.
-This means it is not safe to share concurrently and not sendable.
+%% `box` is a read-only reference - however, it is not considered immutable because there *may* be *other references* that can write to the object -  so even though *you* can't change the object with your reference, it's possible it could be changed using another reference somewhere else - or it could just so happen that it *is* actually immutable globally, but you just have a `box`, and you don't have any way of knowing what's happening anywhere else.
+This means it is not safe to share concurrently and so it's not sendable.

 %% `iso` is an isolated reference - it is read/write-unique, meaning this reference can access the object (read and write), but *no other references exist* anywhere that can access the object at all.
 Because only one actor can hold an isolated reference to an object at any given time, no concurrent access is possible, so it is safe to mutate it.
-It is sendable, but note that you have an actor must *give up* its isolated reference before it can be sent to another actor.
+It is sendable, but note that an actor must *give up* its isolated reference before it can be sent to another actor.
 In fact, because of the uniqueness constraint, you can't alias an isolated reference at all without *downgrading* it to a *different* reference capability without the uniqueness constraint.

 %% `trn` is similar to an isolated reference, but it is only write-unique instead of read/write-unique, meaning that other references to the object *can exist*, but none of them can *write* to the object.
 It is *not* sendable, because it is still mutable and thus cannot be shared.  `trn` is short for *transitional*, because it is most often used as a way to temporarily mutate an object before converting it to an immutable reference.
 You can convert a `trn` to a `val` by giving up the `trn` reference, which was the only one that could write to the object.
 By giving up your one reference that can mutate an object, it can become immutable.